Learn how to tint polyurethane and add color to a top coat like polycrylic to create a tinted sealer.

 Can you add color to a top coat like polyurethane for a tinted sealer?
 With so many paint, stain and sealer products on the market today you are probably wondering why anyone would want to create their own tinted top coat?
 There are times when you might want to create a custom sealer color.
-I’m sharing all the basics of how to create a colored sealer and how I added dye to Polycrylic to change the color of my dining room table.
+I’m sharing all the basics of how to create a colored sealer or tinted polyurethane product and how I added dye to Polycrylic to change the color of my dining room table.

 This post idea all started with a reader question.
 Some of my best blog posts stem from questions from y’all.
 I figured if one person is asking, there are others that want to know the answer too!
 That question also sparked an idea for a project that was long overdue.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.

 Can you add chalk paint to Polyurethane to create a tinted top coat?

 No, you cannot add chalk paint or chalky style paint to Polyurethane as it will not blend correctly.
 Chalk paint was not intended to be mixed into a sealer product.

 While I’m on the subject of DIY sealer colors, I figured I would answer a few more questions.